n-phan/Kubernetes-Observability-Signal-Aggregator/README.md

 ## Prerequisites

 - Docker Desktop (includes `docker compose`)
-- An Anthropic API key — required for the "Analyze with AI" button (get one at https://console.anthropic.com)
+- An Anthropic API key — required for the "Analyze with AI" button in default RCA mode (get one at https://console.anthropic.com)
 - A GitHub personal access token — optional, enables code reference links in RCA results (get one at https://github.com/settings/tokens, `repo:read` scope sufficient)